globulion/qc-workshop/tutor/project_3/README.md

  4. Compute new wavefunction and coupling matrix for newly computed positions
  5. Compute new quantum amplitudes *c(t)*
  6. Hop to different PES if required.
 Compute new forces assuming the current PES
- 7. Compute new atomic velocities from new forces using velocity Verlet.
+ 7. Compute new atomic velocities
+ 8. Apply decoherence correction
- 8. Proceed to next time step (point 3).
+ 9. Proceed to next time step (point 3).

 ### 1.1 Initial conditions